StarTalk Radio - Einstein’s Genius with Ron Howard

 I mean, Oppenheimer had the line, we are destroyer of worlds.

-Do you remember exactly what the line was when he first seized the test?
+Do you remember exactly what the line was when he first sees the test?

 Yes.